Adams, California: Springs

 The Adams Springs are beside Big Canyon Creek.

 They are south of Seigler Mountain.

 The springs are at an elevation of 2815 feet (858 m).

 They are in a deep ravine about 2 mi east of Astorg Spring.

-Along the steep slopes of the ravine the exposed rocks are sandstone and shale.
+Along the steep slopes of the ravine, the exposed rocks are sandstone and shale.

 Higher up these sediments are covered by basaltic or andesitic lava.

 A 1914 description stated, "The main spring is at the hotel, and is an alkaline carbon-dioxated water very pleasant to drink.
 Its temperature is 50 F, and it has considerable free carbon-dioxide gas.
 There are also several other smaller springs.
-They have been bottling water from the main spring for the past twenty years. but only during the summer season.
+They have been bottling water from the main springs for the past twenty years. but only during the summer season.

-The spring water is alkaline, strongly carbonated, with a petroleum odor and taste.
+The spring water is alkaline, and strongly carbonated, with a petroleum odor and taste.

 Community

 Adams Springs is 3 mi north of Whispering Pines.

 It is 7 mi southwest of Lower Lake and 30 mi north of Calistoga.

 Adams is north of Hobergs and south of Loch Lomond.

-It is bounded by the CA175 highway to the west, and by the Boggs Mountain Demonstration State Forest on the other three sides.
+It is bounded by the CA175 highway to the west and by the Boggs Mountain Demonstration State Forest on the other three sides.

 Adams Springs Golf Course is on the other side of CA 175 to the south of Adams.

 The zip code for Adams is 95461.